Geeving

 Geeving is the debut studio album by Canadian electronicore band Abandon All Ships.
-It was released on October 5, 2010 on Universal Music Canada, Underground Operations, Rise Records, and Velocity Records.
-The album peaked at number 27 on the Canadian Hot 100, and number 16 on the Billboard Top Heatseekers chart.
+It was released on October 5, 2010, via Universal Music Canada, Underground Operations, Rise Records, and Velocity Records.
+The album peaked at number 27 on the Canadian Albums Chart, and number 16 on the Billboard Top Heatseekers chart.
+It is the only album to feature Daniel and Andrew Paiano, and is the group's only album recorded as a six-piece until their reformation in 2016.

+Background

+In early 2010, the group signed with Underground Operations, Rise Records, and Velocity Records.
+They soon began writing their debut studio album.
+In May 2010, the group toured with Silverstein, Miss May I and The Devil Wears Prada.
+Following the tour, they began recording their album with engineer Anthony Cali and producer Mark Spicoluk.
+The album was mixed by the band's guitarist, Andrew Paiano.
+Three weeks into recording, they joined A Skylit Drive on the Go Fist Pump Your Self tour in the United States.

+One of the first tracks written was "Take One Last Breath", originally under the title, "Pedestrians Is Another Word For Speedbump", which was featured on their debut self-titled EP released in 2009.
+According to vocalist Angelo Aita, they re-recorded the song removing the outro breakdown and adding another chorus.
+They also renamed the song because the labels wanted a shorter title.
+The album title, Geeving, is taken from its Urban Dictionary definition, "Couldn't care less.
+Don't give a shit.
+Leave me alone.
+Fuck off."

+Release

-The album's lead single, "Take One Last Breath", was released on June 29, 2010 for digital download.
+The album's lead single, "Take One Last Breath", was released on June 29, 2010, for digital download.
 It managed to peak at number 5 on the Canadian Rock Charts and number 65 on the Canadian Pop Charts.
 A music video directed by Davin Black premiered on MTV's Headbangers Ball on August 24, 2010, and VH1 on August 27.
 The album's second single, "Megawacko 2.1", was released on August 24, 2010 for digital download, whilst the music video premiered on MuchMusic the same day.
 A B-side from the album, "Maria (I Like It Loud)", was available for free download online.
-It is the last album to feature Daniel and Andrew Paiano, and is the group's only album recorded as a six-piece until their reformation in 2016.
+On September 10, the group released the song "Bro My God" for streaming via MySpace.
+On October 5, MuchMusic premiered Geeving for online streaming, before it was released in stores on October 12.
+On December 17, the music video for "Geeving" was released, and the song won Best Rock Video at the 2011 MuchMusic Video Awards.